Nicholas Brembre: Career

 Brembre first entered politics in 1372 after an English naval defeat at La Rochelle left English wool exports undefended.
-With John Philipot, he was simultaneously elected one of the two Sheriffs of the City of London and an alderman for the ward his home ward Bread Street which may have been the result of a deal with John Northampton.
+He was elected one of the two Sheriffs of the City of London and an alderman for the ward his home ward Bread Street which may have been the result of a deal with John Northampton.
 There had been rioting in the city shortly before his election.
 He was to be an Alderman office on five occasions, and still held the office on his death.
 He may have been motivated to do so through commercial concerns; the recent English defeat at the Battle of La Rochelle gave France control of the Bay of Biscay and allowed France to disrupt the safe passage of trade between England, Gascony and Spain.
 (Note: As a result, trade could now only take place under the protection of massive escorts, and a heavy levy was placed on wine imports to pay for them.)
 This endangered both London's trade and its food supply.
 In 1373, Brembre was elected Mayor of the Westminster Staple, which furthered his business interests and allowed him to make new commercial contacts.

 Brembre maintained close relations with the leading merchants of the day, such as the Mercer John Pyel―to whose son Brembre stood godfather—and John Fressh, who regularly brokered Brembre's wool at the Middelburg Staple.
-Brembre was also on good terms with the wealthy and influential Fishmonger, Philipot, with whom he had been elected sheriff in 1372; Brembre arranged the marriage of Philipot to Brembre's sister-in-law, Margaret Stodey.
+Brembre was also on good terms with the wealthy and influential Fishmonger, John Philipot, with whom he had been elected sheriff in 1372; Brembre arranged the marriage of Philipot to Brembre's sister-in-law, Margaret Stodey.
 He was connected to Geoffrey Chaucer who as Comptroller of Customs was responsible for supervising the accounts of the Keepers of the Customs, including Brembre, who had been appointed in around 1372 as a collector of the wool subsidy for the Port of London.
 A commons petition to the 1388 parliament suggests that this office was popularly seen as a sinecure for those willing to take bribes and other corrupt practices.
 Still, the position also strengthened Brembre's influence among the London citizenry.
 He also maintained close links with leading government administrators, such as John Fitznichol, who had long been associated with Edward III's son-in-law John, Duke of Brittany, and who in 1384 married Philipot's widow, Brembre's sister-in-law, probably through Brembre's influence.